Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 # Collection of MLIR Passes of the MQSS

+This repository holds a collection of MLIR passes that operate on Quantum programs to optimize, transform, and lower to target devices.
+The presented passes are integrated into the Munich Quantum Software
+Stack (MQSS) infrastructure.
+In particular, this collection of passes is used in the Quantum Resource Manager (QRM) for optimizing, transforming, and lowering quantum programs to quantum devices.
+The passes stored in this collection can be classified as target-agnostic and target-specific.
+Target agnostic passes can be applied to any quantum circuit and do not require information on the selected quantum target device.
+In contrast, target-specific passes tightly depend on the selected quantum device.
+For instance, transpilation passes that convert a quantum circuit defined using arbitrary gates to a quantum circuit compliant with the native gate set of the selected quantum device.

 <div align="center">
   <!-- <a href="https://munich-quantum-software-stack.github.io/QDMI/"> -->
   <img style="min-width: 200px !important; width: 30%;" src="https://img.shields.io/badge/documentation-blue?style=for-the-badge&logo=data:image/svg%2bxml;base64,PHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHZpZXdCb3g9IjAgMCA0NDggNTEyIj48IS0tIUZvbnQgQXdlc29tZSBGcmVlIDYuNi4wIGJ5IEBmb250YXdlc29tZSAtIGh0dHBzOi8vZm9udGF3ZXNvbWUuY29tIExpY2Vuc2UgLSBodHRwczovL2ZvbnRhd2Vzb21lLmNvbS9saWNlbnNlL2ZyZWUgQ29weXJpZ2h0IDIwMjQgRm9udGljb25zLCBJbmMuLS0+PHBhdGggZmlsbD0iI2ZmZmZmZiIgZD0iTTk2IDBDNDMgMCAwIDQzIDAgOTZMMCA0MTZjMCA1MyA0MyA5NiA5NiA5NmwyODggMCAzMiAwYzE3LjcgMCAzMi0xNC4zIDMyLTMycy0xNC4zLTMyLTMyLTMybDAtNjRjMTcuNyAwIDMyLTE0LjMgMzItMzJsMC0zMjBjMC0xNy43LTE0LjMtMzItMzItMzJMMzg0IDAgOTYgMHptMCAzODRsMjU2IDAgMCA2NEw5NiA0NDhjLTE3LjcgMC0zMi0xNC4zLTMyLTMyczE0LjMtMzIgMzItMzJ6bTMyLTI0MGMwLTguOCA3LjItMTYgMTYtMTZsMTkyIDBjOC44IDAgMTYgNy4yIDE2IDE2cy03LjIgMTYtMTYgMTZsLTE5MiAwYy04LjggMC0xNi03LjItMTYtMTZ6bTE2IDQ4bDE5MiAwYzguOCAwIDE2IDcuMiAxNiAxNnMtNy4yIDE2LTE2IDE2bC0xOTIgMGMtOC44IDAtMTYtNy4yLTE2LTE2czcuMi0xNiAxNi0xNnoiLz48L3N2Zz4=" alt="Documentation" />